DependableSystemsLab/ThingsJS/README.md

 # ThingsJS
 ThingsJS is a framework for running JavaScript applications on IoT devices such as Raspberry PIs

-* NOTE: This repository is currently under active development and contents are subject to breaking changes.
-Please *DO NOT USE* in production.
+* NOTE: This repository is currently under active development and its contents are subject to breaking changes.

 ## Directory Structure